demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 Layout sections
 Description
 Jira issue details
-General details in the issue
+General details in the issue.
 Jira issue description
-Jira issue description and summary
+Jira issue description and summary.
 Jira Timeline
-Jira issue Timeline
+Jira issue timeline.
 Jira ticket members
-The assignees to the issue in Jira
+The assignees to the issue in Jira.
 Jira attachments
-Attachments in the Jira issue
+Attachments in the Jira issue.
 XSOAR case details
-Details on the incident in XSOAR
+Details on the incident in Cortex XSOAR.
 Mirroring information
-Mirroring setting information
+Mirroring setting information.
 Work plan
 Information regarding the playbook tasks from the Work Plan.
 XSOAR linked incidents
-XSOAR linked incidents that linked to the Jira mirrored incident.
+Cortex XSOAR linked incidents that linked to the Jira mirrored incident.
 Notes
 Comments entered by the user regarding the incident (mirrored with Jira).